stphnrosa/OffCapstoneFrontend/README.md

-## Final Capstone
+## Cortexi- Final Capstone Project
-Create a full-stack web application using MongoDB, Express, React, and Node (MERN).
+Create a full-stack MERN web application using MongoDB, Express, React, and Node.js.Cortexi is a cognitive tracker that monitors, enhances and maintains brain health.

 ## Features
-Cortexi is a cognitive tracker that monitors, enhances and maintains brain health.

-Features of Cortexi currently includes:
+Cortexi currently includes:

+  - A Community Blog Center
-  - A community blog center where individuals can share new discoveries, share personal stories, and learn breaking scientific news.
+     - Individuals can share new discoveries, share personal stories, and learn breaking scientific news.
+     - Read and comment on others' posts to foster community learning and support.

 Coming soon:

-  - Cognitive Assessment feature - Stroop Effect test to assess cognitive performance.
+  - Cognitive Assessment
+     - Stroop Effect test to assess cognitive performance.
      - Receive a baseline score to begin tracking your overall cognitive function(clarity, focus and reaction time).
-  - Progress Tracker feature - Tracks your performance across multiple assessments.
+  - Progress Tracker
-     - View progress over time through dynamic charts and visual summaries
+     - View performace trends via charts and dashboards.
-     - Key goal: identifying trends in cognitive imrovement or decline.
+     - Monitor improvement or decline over time.

 ## Questions for Guidance
 Did you deliver a project that met all of the technical requirements?